rdiavlo/CodeForce/resources/Learnings.md

 ## Notes

-* get a feel for approach; sit still and think it through
+* get a feel for approach; sit still and think it through & THROUGH
 * put pen to paper; until you can speck it in english
 * have confidence in the result; leave no corner case open